raj713335/CORONA_HACKBOOK/README.md

 ![](gr1_lrg-a.jpg)

-create the test and train dataset , with subfolders of COVID19 and Normal Patients
+## Create the test and train folders , with subfolders of COVID19 and Normal Patients

 ## Run the coronovirus.py file to train a model and save it as coronovirus.py